Times and Places#

 Haversine Distance#

 Now we can use haversine as part of a function that computes haversine distances.
-I won’t explain this function in as much detail, but if you read through it, you might get a sense of how it works.
+I won’t explain this function in as much detail, but if you read through it, you can get a sense of how it works.

 def haversine_distance(coord1, coord2):